 A second opinion or independent medical evaluation is something that’s often required during a workers’ compensation or personal injury claim to provide an unbiased assessment of your health.
-Board-certified spine and orthopedic surgeon Jocelyn Idema, DO, at Steel City Spine and Orthopedic Center is an experienced provider of independent medical evaluations (IMEs).
-For more information, call the practice conveniently located in both Pittsburgh, McKees Rocks, and Washington, Pennsylvania, today or book an impartial assessment using the online form.
+Board-certified spine and orthopedic surgeon Jocelyn Idema, DO, CIME at Steel City Spine and Orthopedic Center is an experienced provider of independent medical evaluations (IMEs).
+For more information, call the practice conveniently located in both Pittsburgh, McKees Rocks, Washington, Pennsylvania, or South Florida offices today or book an impartial assessment using the online form.

 An independent medical evaluation (IME), also known as an independent medical examination, is a second opinion from a medical doctor about your current health.
 The independent medical examiner can assess the severity of your injuries and recommend the treatment you need.

 You might need to undergo an IME to see whether you qualify for workers’ comp or disability benefits following an injury or illness.

 Insurance providers, your employer, and legal representatives are all examples of people and organizations that might require you to have an independent medical evaluation.